University Heights Academy

 University Heights Academy (University Heights or UHA) is an independent, college preparatory school for students in pre-kindergarten through 12th grade located in Hopkinsville, Kentucky.
-The school was founded in 1973 and currently has an enrollment of over 300 in grades K-12.
+The school was founded in 1973.
+As of April 2023, K-12 enrollment is 417.
 The school also includes a day care center, an all-weather track, a softball field, a baseball field, a soccer field, walking trails, a pond and stream, an astronomy pad, and an activity building/gymnasium.
-The school's mascot is the Blazer.
+When the school first opened, its mascot was initially the Blue Devil; in 1976, the student body voted to change this to the Blazer.
+UHA has long had a strong athletics tradition: In 1992, the boys' basketball took home the KHSAA state trophy.
+It also offered one of the first school soccer teams in western Kentucky and the first in Christian County.